 If you are taking a winter break in your Holiday Lodge at Sirior Bach Caravan park or indeed on any of the Caravan Parks in Abergele, the chances are you will have the heating on for much of the time.
-If you have an older model static caravan you may have heaters so please bear in mind that Carbon Monoxide (CO) is a silent killer, the end product when a fuel such as gas, charcoal, wood or petrol burns in some measure.
+Stay safe in your holiday home even if you have an older model caravan.
+Carbon Monoxide (CO) is a silent killer, the end product when a fuel such as gas, charcoal, wood or petrol burns in some measure.
 There are many reasons how this could occur, maybe a kitchen appliance or central heating boiler isn’t working correctly or it may simply happen as part of its routine function.

 Carbon monoxide is a highly poisonous, odourless, colourless gas which in high concentrations can kill rapidly.
 Absorbed in lesser amounts it can give symptoms similar to food poisoning or flu with headaches, dizziness, nausea, weakness and drowsiness.
 The ultimate advice is to limit any chance of being affected in the first place.